nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-stopping-a-shared-observable-execution.md

   .multicast(new Rx.Subject());
 ```

 we're not adding observers.
 Then if we remember `subscribe` will always return a subscription, right?
-So we can keep the reference to that, to both A and B, and the we can do something like after five seconds, we're going to unsubscribe from A and unsubscribe from B.
+So we can keep the reference to that, to both `A` and `B`, and the we can do something like after five seconds, we're going to unsubscribe from `A` and unsubscribe from `B`.

 **jsbin**
 ```javascript